kmsmith137/ch_frb_l1_docs/sphinx/offline_analysis_todo.rst

    variance of each channel (with median filtering to remove RFI) and check that it is significantly larger than the quantization scale.

+   The following example script may be useful: :ref:`Reading a msgpack file`.

  - If we end up finding it difficult to write an RFI transform chain which avoids overclipping bright pulsars, here is an idea which may be helpful.